jmuehlig/perf-cpp/docs/counters.md

 ---

 ## Built-in Events
-*perf-cpp* comes with a variety of performance events that are universally applicable across most CPU architectures.
+*perf-cpp* includes a variety of built-in performance events that are universally applicable across most CPU architectures.
-These are accessible immediately for use:
+These events are readily available for immediate use:

 ```
 branches